osmosis-labs/mesh-security/docs/provider/Provider.md

-The external stakers allow us to cross-stake the native vault token on other chains (or other DAOs) that use a different native staking token, but have opt-ed in to accepting a portion of their security from this vault in exchange for a portion of their rewards.
+The external stakers allow us to cross-stake the native vault token on other chains (or other DAOs) that use a different native staking token, but have opted in to accepting a portion of their security from this vault in exchange for a portion of their rewards.
 In the basic model, these accept a lien from the vault and will communicate with a consumer interface